-My research investigates how climate and climate-driven processes impact marine ecosystems and the global carbon cycle.
-I work across disciplinary boundaries to synthesize understanding of complex earth systems.
-Recent efforts have explored the impact of changing rivers, glacial melt, and sea ice melt on net community production and CO2 uptake by coastal oceans.
-As primary agents for carbon and nutrient cycling, marine microorganisms are the focus of my efforts, but interests and international collaborations included the discovery of a coral reef system near the mouth of the Amazon River Plume.
-My interdisciplinary approach combines observational and experimental fieldwork with numerical modeling to explore climate impacts on biological, chemical, and physical oceanographic processes that influence the global carbon cycle.
+My research examines the impact of climate and climate-driven processes on marine ecosystems and the global carbon cycle.
+I work across disciplinary boundaries to synthesize an understanding of complex Earth systems, including human impacts.
+Research projects have explored the effects of changing rivers, glacial melt, and sea ice melt on net community production and CO2 uptake by coastal oceans.
+As primary agents for carbon and nutrient cycling, marine microorganisms are the focus of my work; however, my interests and collaborations extend to ecosystem (e.g., Marine Protected Areas) and statewide levels (Georgia Climate Project).
+My approach combines observational and experimental fieldwork with numerical simulations to explore climate impacts that influence the global carbon cycle.